 Years in use: 2004-2005

-Sony took PalmOS and added WiFi, a browser, and a camera and the result was actually not bad for its time.
+Sony took PalmOS and added WiFi, a browser, and a camera.
+The result was actually not bad for its time.
 Objectively, the camera was atrocious, but often enough, it was the camera I had with me.

 My favorite photos comes from the day I had it with me in the Mapparium.
 In late 2005 I had it with me in a pool in Atlanta where it took its last video.